Dmytro-Posyliuzhnyi/math-learning-journal/Calculus I/Calculus I.md

 *Time: 7:08 PM*

 Today, I studied the power rule and worked through a few related problems.
+I'll again leave a reminder here to take notes on:
+- differentiability and continuity
+- power rule
+- basic derivative rules

 ---

 *Date: 20 October 2024*